 Leadership and Organization

-Tamara Kessler is the Department of Homeland Security's Acting Officer for Civil Rights and Civil Liberties.
+Megan H. Mack is the Department of Homeland Security's Officer for Civil Rights and Civil Liberties.

 CRCL's Equal Employment Opportunity (EEO) and Diversity Division issues final agency decisions relating to EEO on complaints of employment discrimination and leads departmental diversity reporting and analysis efforts.